 Homeowners Amy and Jason came to us because they wanted to add on to their vintage bungalow and expand their living space.
 Amy, a designer by trade, was very conscious about preserving and honoring the “old bones” of their home.

 After reviewing the options with them, they decided that an addition and a new front porch would be the best way to get more usable space.
 They also considered a new kitchen, but opted to invest in replacing their exterior siding instead.
+Part of the needed tools and tractor equipment was rented to make it easier and more cost effective.
 This was their contribution to the neighborhood: bringing back the classic charm and curb appeal in a house that, in its day, was in many ways a work of art.

-We searched the archives for a 1920s house plan similar to theirs, then with this historical inspiration we designed the porch and shed dormer in keeping with the architectural lines of the house.
+We searched the archives for a 1920s house plan similar to theirs, then with this historical inspiration we designed the porch and shed dormer, invited specialists from Lighting Pros Orlando – to keep up with the architectural lines and shades of the house.
 The result was a lot more living area and a classic look.

 Amy and Jason were thrilled with the concept and even more thrilled that we could make it happen!